antw/quinn/README.md

 -------

-In order to customise the appearance and behaviour of the Quinn slider instance, you may pass extra options when initiazing:
+In order to customise the appearance and behaviour of the Quinn slider instance, you may pass extra options when initializing:

     $(selector).quinn(optionsHash);
 {:.no-example}